 This slow cooker beef ragu has a delicious sauce that has chunky vegetables such as carrots and celery.
 As with any ragu, it goes perfect with a serving of pappardelle pasta.

 Ragu is traditionally an Italian dish that was first documented in the 18th century.
-Today, it’s an extremely popular dish that is found all across the world.
+Today, it is an extremely popular dish that is found all across the world.

 You might be thinking that this recipe is quite involved, but it is totally worth it.
-The combination of ingredients creates a saucy ragu that you and your family won’t be able to resist.
+The combination of ingredients creates a saucy ragu that you and your family will not be able to resist.

 I recommend using a pappardelle pasta for the best results.
-The ragu sauce will work best with this type of pasta, but you can swap it out if you don’t have any lying around.
+The ragu sauce will work best with this type of pasta, but you can swap it out if you do not have any.
 I also recommend topping the pasta with some shaved parmesan.

-Usually I’m too full to eat anymore after this wonderful beef ragu, but if i were to have something it will be the delicious poached pears in white wine.
-They’re not too heavy and the perfect way to finish of this lovely meal.
+Usually, I am too full to eat more after this wonderful beef ragu.
+Still, if I were to have something, it will be the delicious poached pears in white wine.
+They are not too heavy and is the perfect way to finish off this lovely meal.

-As with all my recipes you can find the video on how to make this beef ragu in a slow cooker.
-Alternatively, you can find the full recipe underneath the video or in our slow cooker cookbook.
+You can find the video on how to make this beef ragu in a slow cooker right below.
+Alternatively, you can find the full recipe underneath the video.

 Slow Cooker Beef Ragu Recipe